jonathaneunice/intspan/README.rst

 an ``intspan`` will always be rendered in the most compact, organized form possible.

-The main draw is having a convenient way to specify (possibly discontinuous) ranges--for example, rows to process in a spreadsheet.
+The main draw is having a convenient way to specify, manage, and see output in terms of ranges--for example, rows to process in a spreadsheet.
 It can also help you quickly identify or report which items were *not* successfully processed in a large dataset.

+The main draw is having a convenient way to specify, manage, and see output in terms of ranges--for example, rows to process in a spreadsheet.
+It can also help you quickly identify or report which items were *not* successfully processed in a large dataset.

 There is also an ordered ``intspanlist`` type that helps specify the ordering of a set of elements.

-For this and more, see the full details on `Read the Docs
+See the full details on `Read the Docs
 <http://intspan.readthedocs.org/en/latest/>`_.